johnpayne-dev/MinecraftC/README.md

 It will recursively go through all `.png` and `.ogg` files in `Resources/`, and convert them to `.h`

 ## Known Issues
-- There is no survival mode, it was removed for simplicity and compatibility with raytracing (not released yet)
+- There is no survival mode, it was removed for simplicity and compatibility with raytracing
-- A few sounds have the incorrect pitch, I'm waiting for cute_sound.h to implement pitch shifting (which is planned)
+- A few sounds have the incorrect pitch, I'm waiting for cute_sound.h to implement pitch shifting
 - Load file and save file are not implemented
+- If raytracing doesn't turn on, then something is going wrong with OpenCL, report an issue and I can help troubleshoot